ErrorNoInternet/maximize-build-space/README.md

+This is a fork of easimon/maximize-build-space that uses BTRFS for compression.

 # Maximize available disk space for build tasks

 By default, public shared Github runners come with around 25-29 GB of free disk space to be consumed by your build job.